Nine Years at Microsoft

 This has always been a sore point for me, and is now a daily sticking point that comes to mind the instant I wake up.
 Every.
 Single.
 Day.

-The notion of “purpose” or ikigai as I experienced it during my younger, brasher years was always around creation – I’d wake up in the morning raring to create and build things (code, products, anything), and the daily satisfaction from achieving that provided the impetus for the next day, and the next, eventually forming the backbone of many a long-term project.
+The notion of “purpose” or ikigai as I experienced it during my younger, brasher years was always around creation–I’d wake up in the morning raring to create and build things (code, products, anything), and the daily satisfaction from achieving that provided the impetus for the next day, and the next, eventually forming the backbone of many a long-term project.

-And for that view I can thank one of my first managers in consulting, who once told me: “You’re one of our senior people, and that means you are expected to yourself up as a one-man business: you have to build your own pipeline, recruit your own teams, and manage your own stakeholders, inside and outside the company.”
+And for that view I can thank one of my first managers in consulting, who once told me: “You’re one of our senior people, and that means you are expected to set yourself up as a one-man business: you have to build your own pipeline, recruit your own teams and manage your own stakeholders, inside and outside the company.”

 And I’ve tried to live by that, plowing through.